IMMM-SFA/tell/paper/paper.md

 United States (U.S.) state-level, annual projections from a national- to global-scale energy-economy model.
-This model accounts for a wide range of other factors affecting electricity demand, including technology change in the building sector, energy prices, and demand elasticities. `tell` was developed as part of the Integrated Multisector Multiscale Modeling (IM3) project.
+This model accounts for a wide range of other factors affecting electricity demand, including technology change in the building sector, energy prices, and demand elasticities, which stems from model coupling with the U.S. version of the Global Change Analysis Model (GCAM-USA).  `tell` was developed as part of the Integrated Multisector Multiscale Modeling (IM3) project.
 IM3 explores the vulnerability and resilience of interacting energy, water, land, and urban systems in response to compound stressors, such as climate trends, extreme events, population, urbanization, energy system transitions, and technology change.